-Informal resolution does not involve a full investigation and adjudication like the formal grievance process.
+Alternate/informal (hereafter simply referred to as "informal") resolution does not involve a full investigation and adjudication like the formal grievance process.
 Rather, the informal resolution process uses mediation or other forms of dispute resolution with the goal that the parties will arrive at a mutually agreed-upon outcome.
 The informal resolution process cannot be used for cases involving allegations that an employee sexually harassed a student.

-In order to engage in an informal resolution process, the Complainant must first file a formal complaint with the Title IX Coordinator, the process must be deemed appropriate for informal resolution by the Title IX Coordinator, and the Complainant and Respondent must voluntarily consent in writing to participate in the process.
+In order to engage in an informal resolution process, the Complainant must first file a formal complaint with the Title IX Coordinator, 10 the process must be deemed appropriate for informal resolution by the Title IX Coordinator, and the Complainant and Respondent must voluntarily consent in writing to participate in the process.